-You’re patting yourself on the back as you walk away from what you consider a successful onboarding process.
+You’re patting yourself on the back as you walk away from what you consider a successful customer onboarding process.
 “Nailed it,” you say, thinking of the awesome slide deck you implemented, the carefully written script you followed, and the clear set of objectives you completed during the process.
-“I bet the client was blown away by that onboarding process!” you exclaim.
+“I bet that onboarding process blew the client away!” you exclaim.

-If that’s the inner dialogue you’re having with yourself, you’re probably wrong.
+You’re probably wrong if that’s your inner dialogue with yourself.
 One study found that 90 percent of customers feel organizations could do better with the onboarding process.
 That leaves a mere 10 percent of your clients feeling satisfied with their onboarding.

 What does it cost to lose a customer?
 The expense of replacing a client includes costs to productivity, sales, and onboarding time, not to mention the loss in revenue.
 The churn rate measures this type of turnover and is the opposite of the retention rate.

 Retaining customers should be an important goal of organizations looking to improve productivity, lower costs, and maintain or increase revenue.
 The most crucial time for retention is during the first few weeks: A newly obtained client should never fall through the cracks.
 These are the most vulnerable customers who are most likely to look elsewhere if unhappy with the product or service they purchased.

 To measure the success of retaining new users or customers, use the following formula:

 Understanding how well you retain customers will help you identify areas where you can improve.
 A high rate means you are doing well in retaining customers, while a lower rate indicates something the organization needs to fix.
 This is an important metric as customer churn costs businesses millions each year.

 To retain your current customers, you need to focus on customer satisfaction.
 With 74 percent of customers saying they will switch brands if they find the purchasing process too difficult, ensuring satisfaction is crucial to a successful onboarding process.